Preface

 Speaking in 1974, Mr Wagstaffe, a former miner who still lived in one of the miners' cottages on Stockport Rd, stated that prior to the General Strike in 1926, the Colliery Company wanted to sink a new shaft closer to the actual coal faces because miners had a considerable distance to travel underground before reaching them.
 Apparently an application had been made to the government for funding but the strike interfered with these plans and they were never implemented.
 Mr Wagstaffe also bitterly remembered that the company still owed him one week's wages from the time that he was sacked.

 A few of the structures surrounding Denton Colliery survived until after World War II and others are still extant.
 One of the buildings associated with the tramway sidings was used as an engineering workshop.
 The shaft, waggon loading area, reservoirs and the isolated powder house all remained, the area being used by children as a playground but no one was injured or killed.
 On the north side of the level crossing over Stockport Rd there was a small cluster of miners' cottages but by the time of World War II these were in a ruinous condition.
 Opposite these cottages there was an arrangement of buildings, roughly in the form of a square, with a setted courtyard inside.
-This was a stable block and throughout the war the farmer at Yew Tree Farm, Benjamin 'Ben' Phillips, used it for general farming purposes.
+Here there was a stable block and throughout the war the farmer at Yew Tree Farm, Benjamin 'Ben' Phillips, used these buildings for general farming purposes.
 Lower down the road, a short distance back, a tall chimney associated with a boiler house also survived.
-The mine rescue station was built close to the stable block and this survives to the present day as private dwellings.
+The mines rescue station was built close to the stable block and this survives to the present day as private dwellings.
 On the same side, just beyond the entrance to Cemetery Rd, one miner's cottage survives, much altered.

 On the Denton Colliery side of Stockport Rd, the colliery office was taken over by Albert Jones, a monumental stone mason, one part being used as a showroom and the other part and the first floor being used as his residence.
 The working area was in the yard at the rear.
 Today it is still used as a showroom by Albert Jones Memorials.
 During World War II this yard was used on one occasion to give a public demonstration of how to extinguish incendiary bombs dropped by enemy aircraft.